floate/big-red-framework/readme.txt

 == JAVASCRIPT OPTIONS ==

-Add conditional JavaScript files for various versions of IE. At the time of development, WordPress doesn’t support conditional tags for IE so these added to wp_head() as <script> html rather than using the wp_enqueue_script functions
+Add conditional JavaScript files for various versions of IE. At the time of development, WordPress doesn’t support conditional tags for IE so these are added to "wp_head()" as <script> html rather than using the wp_enqueue_script functions
 •	js-html5-shiv – add Remy Sharp’s html5 shiv for IE versions 8 and below
 •	js-selectivizr – add Selectivizr for IE versions 8 and below
 •	ddbelatedpng – add ddbelatedpng for IE6 to enable alpha transparency in png images